-- Equipment as considered immaterial; - Infrastructure the adoption of the Code of Practice on Transport Infrastructure Assets in 2016/17 will require the separate valuation and depreciation of the components of the newly created Highways Network Asset; - Asset classes that are not depreciated such as land, investment property, surplus assets, community assets and assets held for sale.
+- Equipment as considered immaterial; - Asset classes that are not depreciated such as land, investment property, surplus assets, community assets and assets held for sale.

-Componentisation of the remaining assets within in the council's operational portfolio is considered as follows;
+Componentisation of the remaining assets within in the Council's operational portfolio is considered as follows;

-- General Fund The council will only consider assets with cost or fair value above £4 million for component depreciation and then will only separate components with a cost or fair value of more than 20% of the individual asset for component depreciation. - HRA- The council will only consider HRA assets with cost or fair value above £250,000 for component depreciation and then will only separate components with a cost of or fair value of more than 20% of the individual asset for component depreciation.
+- General Fund The Council will only consider assets with cost or fair value above £4m for component depreciation and then will only separate components with a cost or fair value of more than 20% of the individual asset for component depreciation. - HRA- The Council will only consider HRA assets with cost or fair value above £250,000 for component depreciation and then will only separate components with a cost of or fair value of more than 20% of the individual asset for component depreciation.